Granpro Itadaki Review

 • Two thumb buttons

 In classic leverless fashion, the 30 mm jump button being bigger than the rest allows you to press it with either thumb’s side easily.
-As for the thumb buttons nearby, their horizontal linearity keeps your thumbs near the jump button.
-In general, the Itadaki’s buttons have a moderate sound to them.
+As for the Itadaki’s thumb buttons, their horizontal linearity keeps your thumbs near the jump button.

-All the Itadaki’s main buttons benefit from Gateron Low Profile 3.0 switches that are light and linear.
-You can also hot swap them with other switches of the same series if you like.
+On the bright side, all the Itadaki’s main buttons benefit from Gateron Low Profile Red 3.0 switches that are light and linear.
+You can also hot swap them with other switches of the same series if you feel like the stock switches’ travel distance is too much for you.

 • Less brightness